Open flap debridement

 In dentistry, open flap debridement is a periodontal procedure in which the supporting alveolar bone and root surfaces of teeth are exposed by incising the gingiva to provide increased access for scaling and root planing.
 While the efficacy of this treatment is debated, it is almost always performed ancillary to any osseous resective or regenerative periodontal procedures.

+Purpose

+Open flap debridement is one of the surgical approaches to obtain access to the root surface to remove all the irritants.
+The purposes of periodontal surgery in managing periodontal disease are: